hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 {{#include ../../../../ndc-reference/tests/query/nested_array_select/request.json:3:}}
 ```

 Notice that the `staff` column is fetched using a `fields` property of type `array`.
 For each staff member in each institution row, we apply the selection function denoted by its `fields` property (of type `object`).
-Specifically, the `last_name` and `fields` properties are selected for each staff member.
+Specifically, the `last_name` and `specialities` properties are selected for each staff member.

 ## Requirements